-We have complied the best free VPN provider list for 2019.
+We have compiled the best free VPN provider list for 2023.
 With only 5 providers selected, there is no in-depth overload of information or fake reviews – just 5 good VPN websites you can go and visit.

-TunnelBear VPN – Free to use with 500mb per month limitation.
+- TunnelBear VPN – Free to use with 2GB limitation.

-Hotspot Shield UK VPN – 100% Free plan but with limited bandwidth.
+- Hotspot Shield UK VPN – 100% Free plan but with limited locations.

-Windscribe VPN – Free access to 10 countries and 10GB per month in the free plan.
+- Windscribe VPN – Free access to 11 countries in the free plan.

 The UK VPN marketplace is growing year-on-year and this can mean lower pricing, faster connection speed and more choice which is great news for those who want to secure their online activities.
 How do I know if my VPN is working?

 In the end, once you have done the testing as demonstrated in our three-step guide you are free to stay with your current provider or visit a competitor who can offer a better service.